 Although we love the improved transfer quality, we learn little new about Dementia from Cohen/BFI’s new disc release.
 The demerits almost outweigh the stunning new transfer of the main feature.
 Nobody addresses the how or why of the cuts between the versions — they didn’t catch the remnant of the director’s credit card, or bother to mention the excision of the film’s strongest horror image.
 If the gore shot was missing from the good negative, we’d have accepted a substitute from the inferior source.
 I wouldn’t call this movie properly restored — a company like Powerhouse Indicator would have compared and mixed and matched items.
 Kat Ellinger notes that the film’s outright horror content is confined to the graveyard flashback, which is correct if she never saw the missing image of the mutilated Rich Man at the finale.

 Daughter of Horror may be regarded as the bastard offspring of Dementia, marred by the campy horror-host narration voiceover.
-But the fact is that we love the creepy voiceovers by the Graveyard Demon.
+But we love the creepy voiceovers by the Graveyard Demon.
 Here is the entire text of that narration, a prose poem worthy of Edgar Allan Poe.
 It’s best recited in the shower, at full bellowing volume, until the wife threatens to leave.
-First person to write music for these lyrics gets a Pulitzer.
+The first person to put these lyrics to music gets a Pulitzer.

 The Graveyard Demon: